-Sets the location of the configuration file on the database host.
-This is only required if the database host configuration file is in a different location than the local configuration file.
+Sets the location of the configuration file on the PostgreSQL host.
+This is only required if the PostgreSQL host configuration file is in a different location than the local configuration file.

 '''

 default: /etc/pgbackrest.conf

-example: db-config=/etc/pgbackrest_db.conf
+example: pg-host-config=/etc/pgbackrest_db.conf

 '''